Executive functioning and life-skills coaching

 What is executive functioning/ADHD and life-skills Coaching?

 Executive functioning/ADHD coaching is a type of intervention that builds executive functioning (EF) skills, which help people manage their everyday responsibilities.
 As EF skills improve, clients learn to self-regulate so they can work independently to achieve their goals.
-Life skills coaching helps older teens, young adults and adults improve their day-to-day functioning in their practical tasks.
+Life skills coaching helps teens, young adults and adults improve their day-to-day functioning in their practical tasks and developing independence.

 If you are interested, please reach out to coaching@heightspsychologycollective.com.
 We are happy to schedule a complimentary, twenty-minute phone consultation followed by an intake session that will help us match you with a coach.
-Clients generally meet with their coach once a week, but we will determine a treatment plan to best fit your needs.
+We will determine a treatment plan to best fit your needs.

 Lori Schwartz